Logotype for Mapletree Pan Asia Commercial Trust

 Executive summary

-• Portfolio reshaped for resilience with three non-core asset divestments, increasing Singapore's weighting to 61% of AUM and 66% of NPI, anchoring long-term stability; proceeds used for debt reduction.
+• Portfolio reshaped for resilience with three non-core asset divestments, including Festival Walk Tower, increasing Singapore's weighting to 61% of AUM and 66% of NPI, anchoring long-term stability and using proceeds for debt reduction.

 • Singapore's strong operational performance, especially at VivoCity and office assets, offset overseas headwinds and currency impacts.